Best Sports Spread Betting Sites

 *New clients only.
 Applies to first 5 x £25 Spreads bets on pre-match markets.
 100% cashback on net losses upon settlement of fifth qualifying bet.
 Qualifying bets must be settled within 14 days of registration.
 Fully partially or reverse closed bets do not qualify.
 Maximum cashback £250.
 Full terms here.
 Spread betting involves risk.
 Losses can exceed deposits.

-The New Account Offer here isn’t quite as impressive, offering only £25 to spread bet with, but you can get another £75 via a referral deal.
-There’s also a fantastic Training Centre, containing detailed tutorials for newbies via both text and video.
-Read the Sporting Index Review >>
+The new account offer here isn't quite as impressive, with just £25 to spread bet with, but you can get a further £75 through a referral deal.
+There's also a fantastic training center with detailed tutorials for newbies in both text and video.
+Read the Sporting Index review >>

 How Does Spread Betting Work?